humishum/EagleLibraries/README.md

 # EagleLibraries
-All the EAGLECAD libraries I use
+Collection of EagleCAD libraries I use for board/PCB development + a few self-designed parts